WHILE she may have lost during her The Biggest Loser stint, Fiona Falkiner is back on the winner’s list as new host of the Network 10 show.

 With week one of The Biggest Loser Families over, Falkiner said she was excited to be back where her journey began.

-“I had been living and working overseas as a plus-size model and I was back in Australia for a shoot when I got a call from one of the executive producers asking if I would come in and do a screen test,” Falkiner said.
+“I had been living and working overseas as a plus-size model and I was back in Australia for a shoot when I got a call from one of the executive producers asking me to come in and do a screen test,” she said.

 “It all happened very quickly.